operate-first/operate-first.github.io-old/content/blueprints/index.md

 Architectural decisions
 -----------------------

-We keep track of architectural decisions using a lightweigh architectural decision records.
+We keep track of architectural decisions using a lightweight architectural decision records.
 More information on the used format is available at https://adr.github.io/madr/.
 General information about architectural decision records is available at https://adr.github.io/ .